josdejong/jsoneditor/docs/api.md

 - `{Number} indentation`

   Number of indentation spaces.
 2 by default.
-Only applicable when `mode` is 'code' or 'text'.
+Only applicable when `mode` is 'code', 'text', or 'preview'.

 - `{String} theme`